Updated May 7th 2021 | New Advice, New Pictures

 With all-white counters, you can bring your kitchen a clean, bright look that adds an inviting element to your space.
 Smooth and sleek, white is a great color choice that allows you to mix and match with other hues for the flooring, backsplash, and cabinets.

-4. Go Bold with Marble-Look Quartz Kitchen Countertops
+4. Go Bold with Marble-Looking Quartz Kitchen Countertops

 If you prefer the look that stone provides, go with a quartz counter that features a variegated grain.
 Whether it’s black and white, gray and white, or tan and sparkly, you can choose from a wide array of marbleized styles.